 Satisfactory academic progress comprises three components: a student must complete the degree within a specified period (maximum time frame); earn a minimum number of credit hours each term of attempted enrollment (quantitative requirement); and achieve a grade point average that is consistent with graduation requirements (qualitative requirement).
 These standards apply to all financial aid applicants, whether a previous aid recipient or not.

-This policy on satisfactory academic progress relates to undergraduate students who apply for and/or receive federal financial aid and/or university need-based assistance.
-The retention requirements for university scholarships are different and are available in the General Bulletin.
+This policy on satisfactory academic progress relates to law school students who apply for and/or receive Federal financial aid.

 Financial Aid Programs

 Graduate PLUS Loan

 Law School Scholarships